2021 Best Negative Data Prize in Clinical Neuroscience

 Submissions for the 2021 Best Negative Data Prize in Clinical Neuroscience will be accepted from March 8, 2021, and close on April 30th, 2021.
 The award itself is a monetary prize of $10,000, made available through the generous sponsorship support provided by CVB.
 The review committee will select and inform the winner by August 1, 2021.
 The public announcement and presentation of the prize will take place at the ECNP Congress in Lisbon, Portugal on October 2-5, 2021, where the winner will be expected to present a talk about his or her negative data results paper.

-2021 Best Negative Data Prize in Clinical Neuroscience Submission Form
+Submissions have now closed for the 2021 Best Negative Data Prize in Clinical Neuroscience.